Extreme Cold Weather Work Clothing

 Thermal socks; Men and Women's

-Along with the head, the neck is often another often non-insulated region.
-It is also a region where warmed air can be pumped out and lost to be replaced with cold air requiring warming up again.
-Both of these issues can be addressed with a scarf or "neck gaiter".
+Neck gaiters - along with the head, the neck is often another often non-insulated region.
+It is a region where warmed air can be pumped out and lost to be replaced with cold air requiring warming up again.
+Both of these issues can be addressed with a neck gaiter.

 version of a scarf, a tube of stretchy insulating material